ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 #### Clone the example project

-Clone the [artifacts of the example](https://github.com/ballerina-guides/integration-samples/tree/main/edi_package_generation) and extract them to a preferred location.
+Clone the [artifacts of the example](https://github.com/ballerina-guides/integration-samples/tree/main/edi-package-generation) and extract them to a preferred location.

->**Info:** The cloned directory includes the artifacts that will be required to try out this example.
-The [`schemas`](https://github.com/ballerina-guides/integration-samples/tree/main/edi_package_generation/schemas) directory includes the JSON schema source files of the `EDIFACT` specifications required for an organization to work with the EDI operations for handling purchase orders.
-Also, the [`edi_service/service.bal`](https://github.com/ballerina-guides/integration-samples/tree/main/edi_package_generation/edi_service/service.bal) file includes the business logic/usage of the package.
+The cloned directory includes the artifacts below that will be required to try out this example.

+- The [`schemas`](https://github.com/ballerina-guides/integration-samples/tree/main/edi-package-generation/schemas) directory: includes the JSON schema source files of the `EDIFACT` specifications required for an organization to work with the EDI operations for handling purchase orders.
+- The [`edi_service/service.bal`](https://github.com/ballerina-guides/integration-samples/tree/main/edi-package-generation/edi_service/service.bal) file: includes the business logic/usage of the package.

 #### Generate the package

 Follow the steps below to run the EDI tool and create the package.

-1. Navigate to the `edi_package_generation` directory.
+1. Navigate to the `edi-package-generation` directory.

 2. Execute the `libgen` command below to generate a Ballerina package.